A list of dog rescues for all breeds and mixes.

 Rescues that offer aid to animals such as rabbits, Guinea pigs, pot-bellied pigs, farm pigs, horses, sheep, donkeys and other animals.

-See Reptiles and Exotics for rescues.
+See Reptiles for rescues.

 Find information and resources about adopting a senior pet.
 Ask rescues and shelters about senior dogs and “Seniors for Seniors” programs where adoption fees are often discounted or waived.